 800 HELP FLA (435-7352) or via the Internet at:

-The Palm Beach County Consumer Affairs Division has a cooperative agreement with the state to enforce the state moving statute.
-This agreement permits Consumer Affairs to enforce the law on intrastate moves where the offense took place in Palm Beach County, but where the move may have originated from Miami-Dade, Broward, Martin or St. Lucie County.
-For more information, contact the Palm Beach County Consumer Affairs Division
+The Palm Beach County Consumer Affairs Division has a cooperative agreement with the state to enforce State of Florida's moving statute.
+This agreement permits Consumer Affairs to enforce the law on intrastate moves where the offense took place in Palm Beach County, but where the move may have originated from Miami-Dade or Broward - the complaints are referred to those respective counties, while offenses occurring in Martin or St. Lucie County are referred to the Florida Department of Agriculture and Consumer Services.
+For more information, contact the Palm Beach County Consumer Affairs Division.

 Broward and Miami-Dade Moves: Broward and Miami-Dade Counties have county ordinances similar to Palm Beach County.
 Local moving companies are required to be licensed by each of those counties.
 If you are moving from Palm Beach County to either Broward or Miami-Dade County it is possible that their consumer protection agency may be able to assist you.
 Their phone numbers are as follows: